 It’s important to make sure you’ve thought carefully about all the questions you want to ask beforehand.
 Some of the typical questions you may have about the academic side of boarding may be around things like entry requirements; league table positions and exam results, and links to further education institutions.
 Don’t forget also to ask about the pastoral care offered by the school, for example, the activities offered to boarding students at weekends; the support available if their child is having any difficulties with boarding life, and medical arrangements in the event of a health-related emergency.

-For more information about open events, questions to ask and things to look out for, the Boarding Schools’ Association and Bulldog Publishing produce the BSA Guide to Boarding Schools.
+For more information about open events, questions to ask and things to look out for, the Boarding Schools’ Association produces the BSA Guide to Boarding Schools.
 Updated twice-yearly, the guide covers all aspects of life at UK boarding schools and is the ideal place to start when searching for a school.
 You can find out more by visiting the BSA Guide to Boarding Schools website: www.ukbsa.com